 This paper described a serious-game-based approach to teaching intercultural communication skills with virtual human characters and with the support of an intelligent tutoring system.
 The preliminary results are suggestive that learning does occur and is likely due to the interactivity and from the intelligent tutor's support.
 Specifically, the results suggest that the intelligent support was most helpful in teaching cultural rules relating to meeting phases and the timing of communicative actions, which are critical elements of succeeding in ELECT BiLAT.
 Our future experimentation plans continue to revolve around the role and impact of feedback in cultural learning environments.
-Specifically, we are currently augmenting the coach to deliver exclusively abstract or concrete feedback.
+Specifically, we have built versions of the coach that give exclusively abstract or concrete feedback.
 Our hypothesis is that game performance will increase with higher levels of concrete guidance, and that less directive help will reduce game performance (i.e., it will be more difficult since the student must reason about actions), but produce more robust learning.